'We Believe Survivors': Demonstrators Throng Capitol Hill To Protest Kavanaugh

 Those officers eventually detained a number of those protesters and led them out of the building, while some Senate staffers watched from the hallways above them.

 Others gathered in the offices of Republican Sens.
 Lisa Murkowski and Susan Collins, whose votes are likely to be decisive when it comes to Kavanaugh's future.
-The two moderate senators are two of just a handful of politicians who have not yet announced whether they will be voting for or against his confirmation.
+The moderate senators are two of just a handful of politicians who have not yet announced whether they will be voting for or against his confirmation.

 Sarra Khlifi of Anchorage, Alaska, was among the protesters who made the trek to D.C. to lobby Murkowski, her state's senior senator.
 Khlifi told Alaska Public Media's Liz Ruskin that she took the American Civil Liberties Union up on its offer to fly women to the nation's capital.
 Several others joined Khlifi on her trip.